yn-sun/yn-sun.github.io/_pages/about.md

 Wangjiang Campus, Sichuan University\\
 No.24 South Section 1, Yihuan Road, Chengdu, China, 610065

-I am looking for self-motivated Ph.D students to be enrolled in 2022, please drop me an email.
+<span style="color: #0000a0">I am looking for self-motivated Ph.D students to be enrolled in 2022, please drop me an email.</span>

 Research Interest
 ======